anurag-pandey/anurag-pandey.github.io/index.markdown

 ---

-👋🏽 I'm Anurag Pandey, and this is my homepage.
+👋🏽 I'm Anurag, and this is my homepage.
 I document my learnings, thoughts and experiences on my [blog]({% link blog.md %}).

 ### Currently: